-The Limited Defender tends to simply clear the ball as far away from goal as he can – ensures you do not get caught in possession at the back, but it does turn over possession to your opponents quicker and can leave you under sustained pressure – A good idea if your team does not possess the skill to keep hold of the ball in the backline.
+The No-Nonsense Defender tends to simply clear the ball as far away from goal as he can – ensures you do not get caught in possession at the back, but it does turn over possession to your opponents quicker and can leave you under sustained pressure.
+A good idea if your team does not possess the skill to keep hold of the ball in the backline.

 The Central Defender will distribute the ball to nearby teammates, helping you keep possession in the backline, and to calmly distribute the ball to the midfield.
 There is the risk of getting caught in possession at the backline, however it can alleviate pressure on your backline by keeping the ball, and building attacks and distributing the ball to players in the midfield capable of influencing the game in the middle and final thirds.

 The Ball Playing Defender will look to influence counter-attacking opportunities by playing through-balls in to players wide of, or in front of himself.
-He can also help the team maintain possession with his superior passing skills and licence, although he must me fairly creative and a good passer, otherwise you can turn over possession if your player tries overly ambitious passes he is not capable of.
+He can also help the team maintain possession with his superior passing skills and licence, although he should be fairly creative and a good passer, otherwise you can turn over possession dangerously and cheaply if your player tries overly ambitious passes he is not capable of.

 The Stopper duty aims to step up early to engage the opposition and quickly win the ball back.
-This can expose your team and open up space for your opposition, stepping ahead of your defensive line.
+If this works, this can snuff out danger earlier before a player has had a chance to set himself.
+On the flip side, if your player is turned or passed round it can expose your team and open up space for your opposition, stepping ahead of your defensive line.

 The Cover duty will drop off to try and catch any players breaching the defensive line.
 This can leave your opponents more time and space just in front of your defence unopposed, but it can also prevent your opponents from breaking through without a player to cover and track their runs, reducing their chances of getting a clean shot away in behind.

-You can play most combinations of duties in the backline, however most importantly you CANNOT play a pair of Stoppers or a pair of Covering Defenders.
+You can play most combinations of duties in the backline, however most importantly you should not play a pair of Stoppers or a pair of Covering Defenders.
 The Stoppers will expose too much space in behind, and the Covers will gift too much room in front of the defence, and fail to challenge for the ball often enough.
-Both pairings can badly expose your Offside Trap too, by either allowing room behind the full back’s or behind the centre backs, played onside by the full backs.
+Both pairings can badly expose your offside trap too, by either allowing room behind the Full Back or behind the centre backs, played onside by the full backs.